 The benefit of a gas-powered water heater is having a steady supply of heated water regardless of the weather or season.

 And let’s face it, the real selling point of an off grid shower isn’t the ability to use it in the middle of summer; it’s being able to step out of the cold winter and into a stream of hot water.
 When it’s overcast and there just isn’t enough sun to heat a solar-powered shower, you need something else.

 This propane shower will have you warm and toasty even when you’re surrounded by a blanket of snow.
 No more cold washes from a bucket.

 Though propane can be supplied from a tank, you might find yourself wanting to switch entirely to the power of nature.
 That’s exactly what Tam Hunt did with this off grid shower, using a catchment tank, pump, and filtration system to provide the water, and solar power to provide the hot water.

 Tam has ditched pre-treated wood in favor of a lava-rock alcove set into the hills.
 With the exception of a little pipework, you could be forgiven for feeling like you’ve stepped into your own private waterfall.
-Though there’s no protection from the rain, there are few things that feel better than taking a hot shower in a fall rainshower.
+Though there’s no protection from the rain, there are few things that feel better than taking a hot shower in a fall rain shower.

 Am embedded water storage tank takes heat directly from the sun’s energy, while a thermosiphon-based heater uses a more complicated process based on convection.
 A solar panel heats the water in the storage tank, which rises against gravity into an insulated tank.

-4. Discreet and minimalistic with Homestead Honey
+6. Discreet and Minimalistic With Homestead Honey

 Gravity has been keeping everything in check for millions of years, even before we had electricity.
 With the proper setup, you just don’t need a power shower pump to get your heated water from A to B. And this off grid shower from Homestead Honey is proof of how effective a gravity-driven shower can be.
 There’s no electricity and no pumping mechanism.